sherifmag144/challenge-playwright/README.md

-directly from package.json file (testAmazon) or write in terminal npx playwright test --project=chromium --headed amazon.spec.js and to show the report npx playwright show-report  or directly from package.json (reportHtml)
+directly from package.json file (testAmazon) or write in terminal npx playwright test --project=chromium --headed amazon.spec.js and to show the report npx playwright show-report  or directly from package.json (reportHtml) if you want to download the repo , you should install all devDependencies in Package.json by write in terminal "npm install"

 ```